vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/03_Studies_in_Early_Saivism/28_The_Gospel_of_kauNDinya.md

 ourselves here to an early Śaiva movement, but instances of the imitatio dei practice within modern Vaisnavism are not hard to come by.

-One could even maintain that the modern devotional schools of Viṣṇu worship are nothing but imitations of the divine play \( līlā/ krīd

-. ā\), be it the sports
+One could even maintain that the modern devotional schools of Viṣṇu worship are nothing but imitations of the divine play \( līlā/ krīḍā\), be it the sports

 of Rāma and Sītā in Ayodhyā, or those of Kr̥ṣṇa and Rādhā in Braj.
 In order